DanielSeehausen/fi-field-day/code/user-clients/ruby-client/README.md

 4. #set_rect

 `set_rect`, you guessed it, allows you to set the color for a rectangle.
-It takes three arguments just as `read_rect`: a starting point, an ending point, and a color.
+It takes three arguments: a starting point, an ending point, and a color.

 ```ruby
 matrix = MatrixManager.new(teamID)